grimmelm/ctech404/ctech401/module_2/e3_quiz_data_types/exercise_specs.md

 ---
 # Instructional Requirements
 ## Key Technical Outcome
-<em>This quiz will test the student's comprehension of data types.
-Students will also be tested on the difference between operations performed on different data types.</em>
+Understanding different data types and operations that can be performed on these particular data types

 ## Exercise Context
 <em>Every value in Python has a type.
 This exercise will ...</em>